Online assessments: Embracing the change

 So, it’s important to look back at assessment-centres without those rose-tinted spectacles.
 With that in mind, we’ve identified four aspects of the typical assessment centre that lead to poor candidate experiences, and so should be left in the past.
 Crucially, all of them are alleviated by online assessments.

 This first one’s obvious.
-A travelling grad attending assessment centre after assessment centre can expect to pay £250 for the pleasure.
+A travelling grad attending a pre-hire assessment centre after assessment centre can expect to pay £250 for the pleasure.
 We’ve heard the old adage – spending money to make money – but we’re not sure that’s applicable here.

 It’s clear, therefore, that migrating as much of your sifting practices online as possible will save candidates time, money and effort.
 This is especially so as mobile access grows globally.
 Introducing remote assessments will inevitably lead to a better state of mind, thereby unlocking candidates’ best performance during assessments.